sygmaprotocol/sygma-relayer-deployment/README.md

 #### Set Secret variables
-Set next secret variables in github Secret variables section.
+Set the next secret variables in GitHub Secret variables section.
 They will be used for deployment.

- `AWS_REGION` - region where you want your relayer to be deployed `AWS_ARN` - ARN of the user that will be depoying the Relayer `AWS_ROLE` - name of IAM Role that will perform deployment
+ `AWS_REGION` - a region where you want your relayer to be deployed `AWS_ARN` - ARN of the user that will be deploying the Relayer `AWS_ROLE` - the name of IAM Role that will perform deployment

 #### Cofigurate other GitHub action variables.

-You can also configurate different [env vatiables](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/.github/workflows/deploy_ecs_TESTNET.yml#L8)
+You can also configure different [env vatiables](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/.github/workflows/deploy_ecs_TESTNET.yml#L8)

 ### Relayer configuration